Sunsethue logo

 The algorithm uses weather data (mainly cloud cover data) as input.
 Weather forecasts, and especially cloud cover forecasts, can be wrong sometimes.
 Small changes in this input may result in a vastly different sunrise or sunset quality.
 The forecasts generally get more certain as they become closer in time, so check back in regularly for the best forecasts.
 You can also use the uncertainty metric to assess the level of uncertainty for a given sunrise or sunset.

 Since a global weather model is used, the forecasts are available for all locations in the world.
-Just search for your preferred location in the web-app to get the localized forecasts.
+One exception: in the periods around the winter and summer solstices, data for parts of Scandinavia, Alaska and Canada are not available.
 Be careful in mountainous areas, as rapidly changing weather conditions can result in more uncertain and less accurate forecasts.

 The forecasts are updated four times per day, at around 05:40, 10:20, 16:40, 22:20 UTC.
 The previous and next expected update are visible in the web-app, so you know when to check the latest forecasts.